-The Calgary Gender Clinic provides assessment and support for people throughout their transition, including connecting people to hormone providers and gender-affirming surgeries.
+The Calgary Gender Clinic provides assessment and support for people throughout their transition, including connecting people to hormone providers and psychiatric referrals for gender-affirming surgeries.
 This clinic also offers mental health treatment (e.g. related to anxiety around gender), and support regarding social transition (including support with family, work, and legal document changes).

 The Gender Program at the University of Alberta in Edmonton also provides comprehensive assessments, as well as gender-affirming interventions in the areas of psychiatry, endocrinology, pediatric and adolescent medicine, and nursing support.

-As for financial coverage, Alberta Health Services covers many options for medical transition such as hormone therapy, and surgeries through their Gender Reaffirming Program.
+As for financial coverage, Alberta Health Services covers many options for medical transition such as gender-affirming hormone therapy, and surgeries through their Gender Reaffirming Program.
 But, some Alberta-funded surgeries must be conducted at Montreal GRS.
 The waitlist for the Montreal clinic is several years long which leads many patients to seek out-of-pocket options elsewhere.

 For those pursuing government-funded medical transition, Alberta Health provides once per lifetime funding for Alberta residents diagnosed with gender dysphoria who meet the established program criteria to receive lower body surgery (phalloplasty, metoidioplasty or vaginoplasty).
 Application forms for the funding program can be found here.